 There are a few circumstances where you may receive a call from someone who claims to be from Google.
 Here’s how to identify whether it’s a real call from Google or from a possible scammer:

-- You may receive calls from Google operators for the purposes of development, customer service, or support related to your Google AdWords, Google Play or other Google accounts.
+- You may receive calls from Google operators for the purposes of development, customer service, or support related to your Google Ads, Google Play or other Google accounts.
 However, Google will never ask you for payment information over the phone or guarantee you favorable placement in our products.

 What to do if you receive a suspicious call